Arti1994/Chati/README.md

 ## Can I use Chati?

-Unfortunately, as the source some resources is uncertain (and thus the rights to publish), I had to delete some files.
+Unfortunately, as the source of some resources is uncertain (and thus the rights to publish), I had to delete some files.
 Thus, the state of the Client in this repo is unusable.
 However, the server side application can still be started.

 ## Credits